riddhiesi2026-glitch/PridictionModelRiddhi/README.md

 11. Evaluated model performance using the R² Score.

 12. Built a prediction system that accepts new house details and predicts the house price.

+Diabetes Prediction

+Steps Performed

+1. Imported required libraries:

+   - Pandas
+   - NumPy
+   - StandardScaler
+   - Train-Test Split
+   - Support Vector Machine (SVM)
+   - Accuracy Score
+   - Classification Report
+   - Confusion Matrix

+2. Loaded the diabetes dataset using Pandas.

+3. Explored the dataset using:

+   - "head()"
+   - "info()"
+   - "describe()"
+   - "shape()"

+4. Analyzed the target variable using:

+   - "value_counts()"
+   - "groupby().mean()"

+5. Selected features (X) and target variable (Outcome).

+6. Applied feature scaling using StandardScaler.

+7. Split the dataset into training and testing sets using an 80:20 ratio with stratification.

+8. Trained a Support Vector Machine (SVM) classifier using a linear kernel.

+9. Generated predictions for both training and testing data.

+10. Evaluated the model using:

+    - Accuracy Score
+    - Classification Report
+    - Confusion Matrix

+11. Built a prediction system that accepts patient health parameters and predicts whether the patient is diabetic or non-diabetic.